ampize/docs/content/docs/guides/templating.md

 Depending on what type of component your template is used in, certain special elements can be used.
 In our list template those would be the detail link and the pager.

 In all list templates a field called "ampizeDetailUrl" is injected at the root of every result item.
-It is automatically field with the detail URL of that item (if a detail page is configured in the component settings).You should remove the entire `<a class="ampize-primary-color" href="{{ampizeDetailUrl}}">Read more</a>` link if you don't want this behaviour (otherwise you just get empty links).
+It is automatically filled with the detail URL of that item (if a detail page is configured in the component settings).You should remove the entire `<a class="ampize-primary-color" href="{{ampizeDetailUrl}}">Read more</a>` link if you don't want this behaviour (otherwise you just get empty links).

 The entire "ampizePaging" section is used for paging and will only be displayed if paging is activated in the component settings.
 Please note the use of the "prevPage" section as a form of conditional display: if it is not defined the "previous page" link is not rendered.